yyuetmeng/GA-Project/Project 2 Ver 2- AMES housing/README.md

 The Ames Housing Dataset is an exceptionally detailed and robust dataset with over 70 columns of different features relating to houses.
 My task is to:
-- Refining models over time
+- Refine models over time
 - Use of train-test split, cross-validation, and data with unknown values for the target to simulate the modeling process
 - The use of Kaggle as a place to practice data science